-Below I have posted a list of the books and a quick summary of what I feel are must reads in different categories (although I must warn, I am mostly into dystopians, so a lot of them will be on that list).
+Below I have posted a list of the books I feel are must reads in different categories.
 I am sure there will be more to add as time goes on, but for now these are my faves:

 1. The Hunger Games(Suzanne Collins)- children between the ages of 12-18 are forced to fight to the death in a controlled environment.